 - What about making a plasticine mold, perhaps, to create the little plant-marker tombstone with the same kind of cement you’d use for decorative stepping stones in the garden?

-- Or maybe there’s some kind of pourable resin type kit one could find at a craft store?
+- Or maybe there’s some kind of pourable epoxy type kit one could find amongst the craft suppliles?